knative/docs/docs/serving/services/service-metrics.md

 !!! note
     The reporting period is to 1s so that we can push metrics as soon as possible but this could be overwhelming for the targeted metrics backend.
+    Setting a value of zero or a negative value defaults to 10s (does not mean no delay) which is the default reporting period defined by the Opencensus metrics client library.
+The latter is used by Knative Serving for exporting metrics.